ever-co/ever-demand/README.md

 We released [Ever Gauzy Teams](https://github.com/ever-co/ever-gauzy-teams) platform for Work & Project Management.
 Please check <https://github.com/ever-co/ever-gauzy-teams> and make it ⭐ on GitHub!
-It's built with React / ReactNative stack and connects to headless [Ever Gauzy Platform](https://github.com/ever-co/ever-gauzy) APIs.
+It's built with a React / ReactNative stack and connects to headless [Ever Gauzy Platform](https://github.com/ever-co/ever-gauzy) APIs.

 ## 🌟 What is it